 If it doesn’t sparks joy (hope you get the Marie Kondo reference), then you won’t need it.
 That being said, don’t be afraid of selecting which one should stay and which one should go.

 Stop accumulating emails that you won’t ever read anymore.
 Start by deleting every email that isn’t relevant.
 Don’t be generous, cut all you don’t need and just let it go.
-It can be painful if you’re the type of person who get so attached to emails, but this have to done.
+It can be painful if you’re the type of person who gets so attached to emails, but this has to go.

 You can choose to delete your emails, you can choose to archive them.
 It doesn’t matter.
-What really matter is getting that zero number on your inbox.
-Whether your organize email on folders, multiple and shared inboxes, you have to keep as few emails (or zero emails) as possible in your inbox and label the ones you have to answer or track later.
+What really matters is getting that zero number on your inbox.
+Whether your organization email on folders, multiple and shared inboxes, you have to keep as few emails (or zero emails) as possible in your inbox and label the ones you have to answer or track later.

-And if you don’t want to reach inbox zero, you can just archive and delete emails you don’t want or need and organize your inbox in a way that don’t stress you out.
+And if you don’t want to reach inbox zero, you can just archive and delete emails you don’t want or need and organize your inbox in a way that doesn’t stress you out.

 Organize email like a boss with Drag